-Individuals can voluntarily seek help and support by speaking directly with their line manager and/or the People and Culture Department for support where they declare a drugs and/or alcohol related problem.
-This must be declared at least 24 hours prior to any random or 'for cause' screening taking place on site.
+Individuals can voluntarily seek help and support by speaking directly with their line manager and/or the People or SHWEQ departments for support where they declare a drugs and/or alcohol related problem.
+This must be declared prior to any screening taking place on site.
+The tester will provide opportunity for disclosure ahead of testing.